MaggieLi1111/Assignment4-SQL/README.md

 -- 5. Create a stored procedure “sp_birthday_employees_[you_last_name]” that creates a new table “birthday_employees_your_last_name” and fill it with all employees that have a birthday on Feb.
 (Make a screen shot) drop the table.
 Employee table should not be affected.

 -- 6. How do you make sure two tables have the same data?

+SELECT * FROM Table1
+UNION
+SELECT * FROM Table2

+If records is the same number of each table, they don't have same data.